At a Glance

 - Benefits: Enjoy ongoing training, full-time placement, and a supportive staff culture.

-- Why this job: Make a real impact on children's development while gaining hands-on experience.
+- Why this job: Make a real impact on children's lives while gaining hands-on experience in a rewarding role.

-- Qualifications: A 2:1 or above in a relevant degree and experience with children with additional needs.
+- Qualifications: A 2:1 or above in a relevant degree and experience with children with additional needs required.

 - Other info: Located in Ealing with excellent transport links and a welcoming community.